IDNI/TML/README.md

 * The maximum nonnegative integer that appears in the program (where the length of input strings counts as appearing in the program), plus
 * 256 if at least one character symbol is used in the program (or at least one string appears in the program).
+[^1]

+[^1]: Universe is no longer 'uniform', it's defined per 'argument' so the above no longer applies
+('in the program' should be replaces with 'for an argument').
+This needs to be revised.

 # Fixed Points